XFRCollective/ia-xfr/README.md

 ## Dependencies

 These scripts were written for Unix, specifically MAC/Terminal.
-Install programs in the order they are listed:
+Install programs in the order they are listed.

 - homebrew https://brew.sh/, or, if already installed `brew upgrade`
-- python `brew install python`
+- python `brew install python` or `brew upgrade python`
-- pip `brew install pip`
+- internetarchive `brew install internetarchive`
-- pandas `pip install pandas`
+- pandas `pip install pandas` or `pip3 install pandas` (depending on your OS)
-- internetarchive `pip install internetarchive`

 Before running the scripts or commands below, be sure to log into your internet archive account using `ia config`.